MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 **Failed to update {app name} application.
 Error detail: invalid property '{property name}'.**

 This might be due to the migration from Azure AD Graph to Microsoft Graph app manifest.
-Firstly, you should check if the app manifest is in [Azure AD Graph format](azure-ad-graph-app-manifest-deprecation.md#how-do-i-tell-the-format-of-my-app-manifest).
-If it is, you should [convert the app manifest to Microsoft Graph format](azure-ad-graph-app-manifest-deprecation.md#convert-an-app-manifest-in-azure-ad-graph-format-to-microsoft-graph-format).
+Firstly, you should check if the app manifest is in [Azure AD Graph format](azure-active-directory-graph-app-manifest-deprecation.md#how-do-i-tell-the-format-of-my-app-manifest).
+If it is, you should [convert the app manifest to Microsoft Graph format](azure-active-directory-graph-app-manifest-deprecation.md#convert-an-app-manifest-in-azure-ad-graph-format-to-microsoft-graph-format).

 ## Next steps

-For more info on the relationship between an app's application and service principal objects, see [Application and service principal objects in Microsoft Entra ID](/entra/identity-platform/app-objects-and-service-principals).
+For more information on the relationship between an app's application and service principal objects, see [Application and service principal objects in Microsoft Entra ID](/entra/identity-platform/app-objects-and-service-principals).

 See the [Microsoft identity platform developer glossary](/entra/identity-platform/developer-glossary) for definitions of some core Microsoft identity platform developer concepts.